alexfriesen/alexfriesen/readme.md

-# Hi there, I'm Alex Friesen 👋
+# Hi there, I'm Alexander Friesen 👋

 I'm a passionate freelance software developer specializing in web technologies.
 I love creating open-source projects and contributing to the developer community.